-In order to be legally binding, a contract must contain enough detail for a court to be able to enforce it in the event of a dispute.
-A promise to purchase real estate without more detail than price and lack of contingencies is not definite enough to enforce, as the parties would still have many more terms to work out.
+In order to be legally binding, a real estate purchase contract must contain enough detail for a court to be able to enforce it in the event of a dispute.
+A promise to buy a house without more detail than price and lack of contingencies is not definite enough to enforce, as the parties would still have many more terms to work out.
 For example, a typical purchase agreement addresses:

 And, it's not enough for buyers to one-sidedly include these details in an offer—it's also essential that the parties mutually decide on the terms (have a "meeting of the minds," in legalese) as a matter of their own free will and without undue influence.

 Because an offer to buy at the list price with no contingencies addresses only two of the matters that buyers and sellers need to agree on, sellers are free to counter a "perfect" offer or even reject it for any non-discriminatory reason.
 Unless the buyers and sellers reach a mutual understanding about the details of the arrangement, neither is obliged to move forward with the transaction.
 (See Home Buying Timeline: From Offer to Purchase Contract for more on this part of the process.)